edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`GLOBAL | LOCAL`**

-These keywords are present for SQL standard compatibility, but have no effect in Cloudberry Database and are deprecated.
+These keywords are present for SQL standard compatibility, but have no effect in Apache Cloudberry and are deprecated.

 **`TEMPORARY | TEMP`**